 Cannabinoid Separation Method

 Due to the number of expanding products of homeopathic extracts from Hemp, there is an equally increasing necessity to accurately analyze and separate the numerous compounds from these natural samples.
-While Cannabidiol has been extracted for multiple natural remedies, there is also numerous unwanted psychoactive constituents and related compounds that may also reside in these OTC supplements.
+While Cannabidiol has been extracted for multiple natural remedies, there is also numerous unwanted psychoactive constituents and related compounds that may also reside in these over the counter (OTC) supplements.

-The presented data illustrates how these standards can be both optimally separated and provide good run-to-run precision using the Cogent Bidentate™ C18 Column.
+The presented data illustrates how these standards can be both optimally separated and provide good run-to-run Precision using this Method.

 1. Cannabidiolic Acid